-HIV causes many health issues that are not improved by combination antiretroviral therapy (cART).
+HIV causes many health issues that are not improved by combination antiretroviral therapy (ART).
 HIV treatment also may lead to harmful side effects, interactions with other medications, HIV drug resistance, and other complications.
-One of NIH’s overarching research priorities is to improve the health outcomes of people with HIV (PWH) by addressing these co-occurring conditions—or comorbidities—along with the other infections and complications faced by PWH across the lifespan.
+One of NIH’s overarching research priorities is to improve the health outcomes of people with HIV by addressing these co-occurring conditions—or comorbidities—along with the other infections and complications faced by people with HIV across the lifespan.

-Conducting research to improve the health outcomes of PWH
+Conducting research to improve the health outcomes of people with HIV

 OAR supports basic, translational, and clinical research across the NIH to increase understanding of HIV-related comorbidities, coinfections, and complications.
-For example, the NIH is studying how immune dysfunction and inflammation in PWH may increase the risk for heart disease, early aging, cancer, and neurological or neurocognitive disorders.
+For example, the NIH is studying how immune dysfunction and inflammation in people with HIV may increase the risk for heart disease, early aging, cancer, and neurological or neurocognitive disorders.
 These interactions also may lead to an increased chance of early death.

 The NIH also studies the relationships between HIV, HIV treatment, and other infections.
-Some infections are more common in PWH than in the general population, including tuberculosis (TB), hepatitis B and C, human papillomavirus (HPV), and other sexually transmitted infections.
+Some infections are more common in people with HIV than in the general population, including tuberculosis (TB), hepatitis B and C, human papillomavirus (HPV), and other sexually transmitted infections.
 HIV treatment may affect these conditions.
 For example, research has found that TB interacts with HIV and complicates the treatment outcomes for both diseases.

 Research in these areas will help the NIH understand the causes, frequency, and clinical outcomes of HIV-related conditions.

 Translating research into new diagnostic tools and medications